nedoxff/nedoxff/Words.md

 letterbox --> o, **not x**

 That also relates to Russian.
-For example, **there aren't any words** thats start with:
+For example, **there aren't any words** that start with:

 - Ь
 - Ы